Counting Links and Knots in Complete Graphs: Introduction

 The notion of $mnl(G)$ was introduced by Tom Fleming and the second author in \cite{fm}, where they investigated the minimum number of links in complete partite graphs on 7 or 8 vertices.
 We extend this investigation to complete partite graphs on 9 vertices, and also for several general families of complete partite graphs.
 We also investigate the minimum number of knots in complete partite graphs on 8 vertices.
 The only previous results in this area are bounds given by Hirano \cite{hi} (improving on results of Blain et. al. \cite{bbhlf}) for the minimal number of knotted Hamiltonian cycles in $K_8$.

 In general, finding the minimum number of links or knots in a graph requires determining both a lower bound and and upper bound, and then working to bring these bounds together.
 Upper bounds are established by examining particular embeddings and counting the number of links (or knots) in the embedding.
 While simple in theory, this is very difficult in practice -- even relatively simple graphs can have hundreds or thousands of cycles which need to be checked; and each time the embedding is changed in hopes of reducing the number of links or knots, the computation must be repeated.
-Clearly, this is the type of task which is best done by a computer, and much of our effort has been to develop a program to do these computations.
-The program, {\it Plotter}, is freely available from the authors \cite{amt}.
-It incorporates a graphical user interface which allows the user to draw the embedding directly, and the program will then find all pairs of linked cycles with nontrivial linking number and all knotted cycles where the second coefficient of the Conway polynomial is non-zero.
+Clearly, this task is best done by a computer, and much of our effort has been to develop a program {\em Gordian} \cite{amt} to do these computations.
+The use inputs a file containing the crossing data for the embedding, and the program will then find all pairs of linked cycles with nontrivial linking number and all knotted cycles where the second coefficient of the Conway polynomial is non-zero.
 For our purposes, these invariants were largely sufficient.
-The algorithms for calculating the invariants are based on Lowell Trott's {\it Gordian} program \cite{tr}.

 Lower bounds are generally determined by looking for subgraphs for which the minimum number of links (or knots) is known.
 Of course, a given link (or knot) may appear in several different subgraphs, so the combinatorial analysis can become quite complex.
-In this paper, the most extreme example is the proof that the minimum number of links for $K_{4,4,1}$ is 74.
+In this paper, the most ambitious example is the proof that the minimum number of links for $K_{4,4,1}$ is 74.

-In Section \ref{S:prelim}, we provide basic definitions and notation, and recall some useful results from \cite{fm}.
+In Section \ref{S:prelim}, we provide definitions and notation, and recall some useful results from \cite{fm}.
 In Section \ref{S:general}, we determine the minimum number of links in complete partite graphs with all but four vertices in one partition (in the case of $K_{n,1,1,1,1}$ we find upper and lower bounds); these results are summarized in Table \ref{Ta:general}.